International Parkway: Route description

-Dallas/Fort Worth International Airport.
+DFW Airport.
 From there it runs eastward on ramps parallel to SH 183 (Airport Freeway) before turning northward as Spur 97.
 The Spur 97 designation ends on the south side of the airport property before the parkway passes through a toll booth.
 The parkway runs across the airport property between the various terminal buildings.
 North of the terminals, the parkway passes through another toll booth before reaching an interchange with I-635, SH 114, and SH 121.

 History

 Spur 97 was designated on May 9, 1940, on a route from SH 77 to Marietta in Cass County as a renumbering of SH 245.
 This route was cancelled and became a portion of FM 250 on September 26, 1945.
-Spur 97 was redesignated on March 31, 1965, on a route from IH 610 and SH 225 to Lawndale Ave in Houston.
+Spur 97 was redesignated on March 31, 1965, on a route from IH 610 and SH 225 to Lawndale Avenue in Houston.
 The route became a portion of SH 225 on April 2, 1969, when it was extended westward, as old SH 225 to SH 35 became part of I-610.

 The International Parkway opened to traffic on September 21, 1973; the current Spur 97 designation dates to July 30, 1974.

 Tolls

 All vehicles traveling on International Parkway, including those destined for the airport terminals, are required to pay a toll.
-The tolls operate on a ticket-based system and are payable by cash, credit or debit card, or TollTag upon exiting.
+The tolls operate on a ticket-based system and are payable by credit/debit card, or TollTag upon exiting.
 Toll rates mirror the fees for Terminal Parking and are based on time spent between the toll plazas.

 The high toll rate for vehicles spending less than 8 minutes on airport property is targeted at commuters using the highway as a shortcut.
 It was raised from $4 to $6 on October 1, 2019.

 The at-grade service roads parallel to International Parkway provide a free alternative for vehicles passing through the airport property.
 However, they do not provide access to the airport terminals.